metz-theolab/stemmabench/docs/variants.md

 ### Fragmentation

 ### Missing manuscripts
 In the StemmaBench package, the concept of missing manuscripts is modeled using a probabilistic process governed by a p-parameter Bernoulli distribution.
-After having generating the whole tradition, a proportion *p* of the manuscripts are selected (with equiprobability) and deleted from the tradition.
+After having generated the whole tradition, a proportion *p* of the manuscripts are selected (with equiprobability) and deleted from the tradition.
 This simulates the loss of certain manuscripts over time.

-> [!WARNING]
+> [!WARNING IN RAM]
 >
-> Currently, the missing manunscript feature is only available in command-line interface, not in RAM.
+> Currently, the missing manuscript feature is only available after dumping the stemma to a folder using the *dump()* method.

 ## Supported languages
 Two languages are currently supported: